Little Orphan Annie (1932 film): Plot

-As Oliver “Daddy” Warbucks leaves town to find gold, Annie and Sandy find a little boy named Mickey, crying behind a fence.
+As Oliver "Daddy" Warbucks leaves town to find gold, Annie and Sandy find a little boy named Mickey, crying behind a fence.
 Mickey is upset because his grandmother died, and he is being forced to go to an orphanage.
 Annie talks to Mickey about her own experience of being in an orphanage, and after she leaves, Mickey sneaks out the orphanage and follows Annie.
 He then stops to eat an apple from an apple vendor, who then scolds Mickey and Annie.

-Annie, Mickey, and Sandy seek shelter from the rain back at Annie’s home.
-Annie then proceeds to make pig’s feet for Mickey, and takes Mickey to bed inside Daddy Warbucks’ bedroom.
+Annie, Mickey, and Sandy seek shelter from the rain back at Annie's home.
+Annie then proceeds to make pig's feet for Mickey, and takes Mickey to bed inside Daddy Warbucks' bedroom.
 While asleep, Mickey dreams about a pig, whom is trying to find Mickey because he ate his feet.
-(Animation by Max Fleischer) After a loud clap of thunder wakes Mickey up, he rushes over to Annie, crying about his grandmother.
-Annie then promises Mickey that she’ll find someone like Mickey’s grandmother first thing tomorrow.
+After a loud clap of thunder wakes Mickey up, he rushes over to Annie, crying about his grandmother.
+Annie then promises Mickey that she'll find someone like Mickey's grandmother first thing tomorrow.

 The next day, Annie takes Mickey to the Helping Hand Orphanage, where Annie believes they will help Mickey find a new grandmother.
 Mickey is suffering from a puffed up stomach.
-Mrs. Bergen then begins to take Mickey to Dr. Griffith’s office.
+Mrs. Bergen then begins to take Mickey to Dr. Griffith's office.
 He kicks and screams for Annie to follow him.
-Dr. Griffith arrived to examine Mickey, and gives him Castor Oil to help his stomach.
-Mickey doesn’t want to take it until Annie tries it.
+Griffith arrived to examine Mickey, and gives him Castor Oil to help his stomach.
+Mickey does not want to take it until Annie tries it.
 She takes a spoonful, wincing at the awful taste, which Mickey then proceeds to take the spoonful of Caster Oil.
-As Annie proceeds to leave, Dr. Griffith, Mrs. Bergen, and Mickey beg her to stay, but Annie refuses.
-The three chase her around the office, ending with Annie tripping on the Doctor’s chair, spinning around and getting sick.
+As Annie proceeds to leave, Griffith, Mrs. Bergen, and Mickey beg her to stay, but Annie refuses.
+The three chase her around the office, ending with Annie tripping on the Doctor's chair, spinning around and getting sick.
 She then agrees to stay at the orphanage.

 As Annie becomes a helper at the orphanage, Mrs. Stewart arrives to adopt a child.
-Annie cleans Mickey up to look good for Mrs. Stewart, but one of the orphans slaps Mickey’s cheek with shoe blackening.
-To Annie’s anger, she tries to clean Mickey’s face, but due to late timing, she takes Mickey with the orphans to introduce themselves to Mrs. Stewart.
+Annie cleans Mickey up to look good for Stewart, but one of the orphans slaps Mickey's cheek with shoe blackening.
+To Annie's anger, she tries to clean Mickey's face, but due to late timing, she takes Mickey with the orphans to introduce themselves to Stewart.
 The orphans begin to walk around her until she halts at Mickey, who still has shoe blackening on his face.
-Annie explains the incident, and Mrs. Stewart becomes uninterested in adopting Mickey.
-Annie then starts an argument at Mickey for stressing her, but it’s all an act for Mickey to be adopted.
-After Annie’s “argument”, Mrs. Stewart adopts Mickey, but Mickey doesn’t say goodbye to Annie, which breaks her heart.
+Annie explains the incident, and Stewart becomes uninterested in adopting Mickey.
+Annie then starts an argument at Mickey for stressing her, but it's all an act for Mickey to be adopted.
+After Annie's "argument", Stewart adopts Mickey, but Mickey does not say goodbye to Annie, which breaks her heart.
 She tries to apologize to him, but he leaves.